Children's Dental care

 The cost of filling a cavity, placing a crown on a decayed tooth, or pulling a tooth that is severely damaged by decay far exceeds the cost of routine dental exams, diagnostic X-rays and professional teeth cleaning appointments.

 Our goal is to promote good oral health habits to ensure that your children’s teeth last a lifetime.
-The best way to accomplish this is to be proactive when it comes to dental care and take preventive measures to keep teeth healthy rather than waiting until your child complains of a toothache to call your pediatric dentist.
+The best way to accomplish this is to be proactive when it comes to dental care and take preventive measures to keep teeth healthy rather than waiting until your child complains of a toothache to call your pediatric dentist in Roswell.

 “We strive to create positive experiences for children in an effort to establish a lifetime of good oral health,” says Dr. Nanna.
 “It’s easier to do this when we can avoid putting children through invasive treatments by preventing problems before they occur.”